cheqd/product/updates/roadmap/network-infrastructure.md

 We have started using [HashiCorp’s Terraform](https://www.terraform.io/) to define consistent and automated workflows - in order to improve efficiency and streamline the process of setting up a node on cheqd.
 Terraform is a form of Infra-as-code which is essentially the managing and provisioning of infrastructure through code instead of through manual processes.

-You can think of it like dominos - one click of a button can result in a whole series of outcomes.
-This automation gives prospective network Validators the choice of whether they want to just install a validator node ([using our install instructions](https://github.com/cheqd/node-docs/tree/main/docs/setup-and-configure)), or whether they want to set up a sentry+validator architecture for more security.
+You can think of it like dominoes - one click of a button can result in a whole series of outcomes.
+This automation gives prospective network Validators the choice of whether they want to just install a validator node ([using our install instructions](https://docs.cheqd.io/node/setup-and-configure)), or whether they want to set up a sentry+validator architecture for more security.

 ### Terragrunt